yamadashy/repopack/README.md

 - System and IDE-specific files (e.g., `.DS_Store`, `.vscode`)

 This ensures that only relevant source code is included in the packed file.
 You can add additional ignore patterns using the `ignore.customPatterns` configuration option or the `-i` command line flag.

+### Comment Removal

+When `output.removeComments` is set to `true`, Repopack will attempt to remove comments from supported file types.
+This feature can help reduce the size of the output file and focus on the essential code content.

+Currently supported file types for comment removal:

+- HTML (.html)
+- CSS (.css, .scss, .sass)
+- JavaScript, React (.js, .jsx)
+- TypeScript (.ts, .tsx)
+- Vue (.vue)
+- Svelte (.svelte)
+- Python (.py)
+- PHP (.php)
+- Ruby (.rb)
+- C (.c)
+- C# (.cs)
+- Java (.java)
+- Go (.go)
+- Rust (.rs)
+- Swift (.swift)
+- Kotlin (.kt)
+- Dart (.dart)
+- Shell (.sh)
+- YAML (.yml, .yaml)

+Note: The comment removal process is designed to be conservative to avoid accidentally removing code.
+In some complex cases, especially with nested comments or language-specific peculiarities, some comments might be retained.

 ## 📄 Output Format